fed/blog/src/pages/about.md

 I'm a software engineer with a keen interest in frontend web development, and I help teams ship clean and maintainable code that's accessible, reliable, performant and easy to reason about.

-This blog is mostly about HTML, CSS and JavaScript, with a bit of a focus on accessibility, browser APIs, web components and functional reactive programming.
+This blog is mostly about HTML, CSS and JavaScript, with a bit of a focus on web accessibility, React, browser APIs, web components and functional reactive programming.

 Instead of documenting my learnings somewhere else, I like publishing them on this blog.
 I also typically post half-baked ideas, thoughts, code snippets and resources that I find interesting and useful.
 That's why you might come across some content that's not really polished or